 Handling and exercise every day, from hamsters to dogs, cats.

-Dogs need training, so do you have time to take them to socialisation / training classes?
+Dogs need training, so do you have time to take them to socialization / training classes?

 Most animals need at least 1 hours exercise a day.

-⦁ What will you do when your child gets bored or loses interest in them?
+What will you do when your child gets bored or loses interest in

-Children do get bored or lose interest in them, especially as some animals tend to be less active when they are older, or maybe they have bitten your child so now they are scared of their new pet, do you as a parent have time to take them on and fulfil the pets needs?
+Children do get bored or lose interest in them, especially as some animals tend to be less active when they are older, or maybe they have bitten your child so now they are scared of their new pet, do you as a parent have time to take them on and fulfill the pet's needs?

 Syrian hamster 1-2 years